2026 Guide to Superscoring on the Digital SAT and ACT

 Which schools Superscore?

-Unsurprisingly, this is a case-by-case question—and year-by-year, too, as colleges’ policies can change over time.
-To find out if YOUR top-pick schools Superscore for the test, you can either:
+This is a case-by-case question—and year-by-year, too, as colleges’ policies can change over time.
+To learn whether YOUR top-pick schools Superscore for the test, you can either:

 2) Search CollegeData.com; or,